Setup

 In case you need to configure internet access via a proxy server or install non-standard Studio builds, visit the Studio installation section.

-To have access to the premium Studio features, configure subscription in the subscription dialog window.
+To access premium Studio features, configure a subscription in the subscription dialog window.

 Install Java Development Kit (JDK)